40-Year-Old Defenseman – Free Agent

 Willie Mitchell Contract Information:

-Signed a two-year, $7 million extension with the Kings in February of 2012.
+Signed a two-year, $8.5 million contract with the Panthers in July of 2014.

 To instantly reveal our fantasy analysis of every player – including Willie Mitchell – simply subscribe now.